TimPietrusky/pentizr/README.md

 pentizr
 =======

-CodePens on your website in 25 seconds
+CodePens on your website in less than 25 seconds.